-Institutional Sales and Trading Desk Some brokers have a dedicated Institutional Trading Desk that specializes in facilitating execution of large trades at defined prices.
+- Institutional Sales and Trading Desk: Some brokers have a dedicated institutional trading desk that specializes in facilitating large trade executions at defined prices.
 They may quote a market for a given ETF at a given size (risk trade) or act as an AP to place a creation or redemption order on the client’s behalf with the ETF issuer (end-of-day NAV trade).

-Electronic Market Makers (EMM) EMMs employ algorithm and high-frequency trading technology to harvest bid-ask spreads with relatively high trading volume in a short period of time without human interaction.
+- Electronic Market Makers (EMM): EMMs employ algorithmic and high-frequency trading technology to harvest bid/ask spreads with relatively high trading volume in a short period of time without human interaction.
 They usually minimize using their balance sheet by making their positions market neutral by the end of the day.

 Each of these capital markets players contributes to ETFs trading more efficiently throughout the day, which benefits both buyers and sellers.
 There are also economic benefits for the capital markets participants.

 The ETF issuer develops ETF products, determines fund investment objectives, manages the ETF portfolio according to the fund’s objectives and oversees day-to-day operations.
-Within the organization, these three functions deal with market liquidity:
+Within the organization, these four functions deal with market liquidity: